so338njit/midterm/readme.md

 This program follows the 12-Factor app taught in the IS601 course.

 I. Codebase
-    This entire program was built using git for revision control.
+    This entire program was built using git for version control.
 The initial codebase was built using a command handler and plugins for integration.
 A logging branch, pandas branch, and testing branch were created to add further features to the program and merged once complete.

 II.
 Dependencies
     This program was created and ran using a virtual enviroment.
 To use this program install a virtual enviroment with pip and activate then install the requirements.txt file.